-- When the patient submits a request online, the patient can say how they would like to be contacted including a call back by the GP.
-The patient is informed that the practice will do their best to fulfil the request, but it may not be possible.
-[This is an optional question that the GP practice can choose whether PATCHS asks].
+- When a patient submits a request online, they can say how they would like to be contacted, including a call back by the GP.
+The patient is informed that the practice will do their best to fulfil the request, but that it may not be possible (this is an optional question; the GP practice can choose whether Patchs asks this or not).
 The patient will still need to enter their symptom information.
-This is done so that the GP can read the information prior to calling the patient allowing them to prioritise call backs based on clinical need, are prepared for the call, and to reduce the time of the call (not necessary to re-state previously provided information on the call).
+This is done so that the GP can read the information prior to calling the patient.
+It allows them to prioritise call backs based on clinical need, to be prepared for the call, and it also reduces the time of the call (it will not be necessary to re-state previously provided information during the conversation).

 Yes.
 The image is marked as intimate before staff open it and only accessible to clinicians.
 Staff can choose not to save the request to the clinical system.